 What we observe from latest hyper-casual game studios is that they got stuck in the idea of copying a hit game with different content but the same mechanic or merging two different games into one.
 Merging core mechanics of two different games could be somewhat creative or it could turn out to be a hit game in the end.
 But if you find yourself checking top movers or top charts each and every day for ideation, you are doing something wrong.

 Give yourself a day or two every week to think outside the box.
 Yes, it is very important to have a proof of concept for your game idea, but it doesn’t have to be another game!
-Remember, if you come up with an idea that is off the charts, the chances of your game to scale is a lot higher.
-The reason is that your idea is never saturated and the chances of your targeted audience to be attracted is a lot higher.
+Remember, if you come up with an idea that is off the charts, the chances of your game scaling are a lot higher.
+The reason is that your idea is never saturated and the chances of your targeted audience being attracted is a lot higher.